ROHITHTHUKKARAM/Module1/README.md

 ## Result
 Thus, the program as been excuted successfully.

-# Datatypes-Character Literal in Python
+# 3.Datatypes-Character Literal in Python

 ## 🎯 Aim
 To write a Python program that prints the characters `'T'` and `'a'` using character literals.